digitallyinduced/ihp/Guide/recipes.markdown

 ## Add current year to the footer

-It's common for the footer to show some copyright like `© All Rights Reserved 2022`, where the 2022 - the current year - is computed, and not hardcoded.
+It's common for the footer to show some copyright like `© All Rights Reserved 2022`, where the current year is computed, and not hardcoded.

-To go that, we should get the current time, and pass it to our default layout.

-We start by getting the current time, and passing it to our default layout in our `FrontController.hs`:
+We achieve that by first getting the current time, and passing it to our default layout in our `FrontController.hs`:

 ```haskell
 instance InitControllerContext WebApplication where